peterhry/peterhrynkow.com/resume.md

 LinkedIn: <a href="{{ site.author.linkedin }}">{{ site.author.linkedin | replace: "https://", "" }}</a><br>
 GitHub: <a href="{{ site.author.github }}">{{ site.author.github | replace: "https://", "" }}</a>

-## Strengths
+## Overview

-- Breaking down complex problems and delivering elegant solutions that balance cost and effort
-- Motivating engineers, recognizing their strengths, and coaching them to reach their potential
-- Focusing engineering teams on the right problems, challenging them to think bigger and deliver solutions that customers love
+Peter is a pragmatic engineering leader with a knack for motivating engineers, recognizing their strengths, and coaching them to reach their potential.
+He is adept at focusing teams on the right problems, challenging them to think bigger and deliver solutions that blow customer away.

 ## Work history